• Written by

 Benefits for Children and Others

-Children and parents of the deceased qualify for dependent survivors benefits.
+Children and parents of the deceased qualify for dependent survivor benefits.

-Children must be unmarried and under 18 years old (or 19 if they’re still in school) to receive survivors benefits.
+Children must be unmarried and under 18 years old (or 19 if still in school) to receive survivor benefits.
 If the child developed a disability before they turned 22, they can qualify at any age.
-In certain instances, stepchildren, grandchildren, step-grandchildren or adopted children can also qualify for survivors benefits.
+In certain instances, stepchildren, grandchildren, step-grandchildren or adopted children can also qualify for survivor benefits.

-If your parents are over 62 years old, and they depend on you for at least 50% of their financial support, they can also qualify for survivors benefits.
+If your parents are over 62 years old and they depend on you for at least 50% of their financial support, they can also qualify for survivor benefits.

 Average Benefit Amounts by Beneficiary Type